-The Department responded to four technician requests to reduce standing water or improve access in or around irrigated agricultural lands.
+The Department responded to five technician requests to reduce standing water or improve access in or around irrigated agricultural lands.
 Often off site drainage issues are resolved by reducing irrigation runoff, and encouraging sound BMP implementation as outlined in the District's BMP Manual.
 The department provided spring time mowing of key agricultural sumps and access roads and organized wintertime brush cutting projects to enhance District technician safety and product efficacy.
+New to the program this year was the mapping and topographic modeling of entire fields and drainage issues provided by the Department's UAS program.